Taiko is always open to contributions both big and small. This document explains how you can contribute.

 - Previous issues with the error message on Github

-If you find a similar bug or issue please add a comment to the existing issue on Github or thread on Spectrum.
+If you find a similar bug or issue please add a comment to the existing issue on Github or thread on Discussions.

 If you do not find anything and you are sure it's a bug please create a new issue.
 To make it easier to debug and fix the issue make sure your report